lllaurensss/portfolio/README.md

 At the moment father of two daughters, partner of Stefanie.
 Intressted in combat sports (boxing, kick/thaiboxing), technology and fan of Tolkien/George RR Martin and other fantasy like

-- 🔭 I’m currently working @: `ABB e-mobility where we develops energy management solutions for chargers (AC and DC)`
+- 🔭 I’m currently working @ `ABB e-mobility where we develops energy management solutions for chargers (AC and DC)`
-- 🌱 I’m currently studying: `Associate degree in Internet of things @ Thomas More college-university`
+- 🌱 I’m currently studying `Associate degree in Internet of things @ Thomas More college-university`
-- 👯 I’m looking to collaborate on: `Cloud and devops projects`
+- 👯 I’m looking to collaborate on `Cloud and devops projects & developing automation solutions`

 ---